Swedish Committee for Afghanistan

 SCA's work has over the years mainly covered programmes for education, health, support to persons with disabilities and rural development.
 In 2023, SCA had 7 000 employees, of whom more than 99 percent were Afghans.
 The main administrative office in Afghanistan was located in the capital of Kabul.
 Field operations were carried out in 17 provinces organised from five regional offices in Mazar-i-Sharif, Taloqan, Ghazni, Jalalabad and Wardak.

 In 2024, the organisation ceased all activities in Afghanistan and closed all offices in the country.
 This was in response to the Taliban government's suspension of Swedish organisations in response to the 2023 Quran burnings in Sweden.
-Operating instead under the name of Solidarity Committee for Afghanistan, the SCA announced they will continue work from outside the country.